FenrirSec/TCPaste/README.md

 ## ⚠️ Security Notes

 **This project comes under absolutely no security guarantee**.
+It is a small tool we use internally and you must make sure you fully understand what it is before using it!

 The HTTP endpoint should not be exposed to the internet, but only face your internal network and be accessible only to you and your collaborators.

 ## 🧩 License